 - The Tragedy of Great Power Politics (2001, 2014), which won the Joseph Lepgold Book Prize and has been translated into nine different languages;

-- The Israel Lobby and U.S. Foreign Policy (with Stephen M. Walt, 2007), which made the New York Times best seller list and has been translated into twenty-four different languages;
+- The Israel Lobby and U.S. Foreign Policy (with Stephen M. Walt, 2007), which made the New York Times best seller list and has been translated into twenty-five different languages;

-- Why Leaders Lie: The Truth about Lying in International Politics (2011), which has been translated into twelve different languages;
+- Why Leaders Lie: The Truth about Lying in International Politics (2011), which has been translated into thirteen different languages;

 - The Great Delusion: Liberal Dreams and International Realities (2018),

-which has been translated into five different languages and was the recipient of the 2019 Best Book of the Year Award from the Valdai Discussion Conference, Moscow.
+which has been translated into nine different languages and was the recipient of the 2019 Best Book of the Year Award from the Valdai Discussion Conference, Moscow.

 He has also written many articles that have appeared in academic journals like International Security, and popular magazines like Foreign Affairs and the London Review of Books.
 Furthermore he has written op-ed pieces for newspapers like the New York Times and the Financial Times dealing with topics like Bosnia, nuclear proliferation, US policy towards India, the failure of Arab-Israeli peace efforts, the folly of invading Iraq, the causes of the Ukrainian crisis, and the likelihood of Iran acquiring nuclear weapons.